v002/v002-Camera-Live/README.md

 Troubleshooting
 ---------------

+- Connect your camera via USB, not HDMI.
+HDMI capture requires an HDMI capture device.
 - If your camera model was released after the latest build of Camera Live, it probably isn't supported yet.
 - Make sure your camera's firmware is up to date.
 Firmware updates are available from Canon in your region.
 - Quit Canon's EOS Utility if you have it open.